 Even though the Palais du Rhin is located in the French city of Strasbourg, it was constructed during the 19th century, a time that the region was part of Prussia.
 It’s located in the German quarter of the city and located on the amazing Place de la République, formerly known as the “Kasierplatz.”

-The palace was constructed following the concussion of the Franco-Prussian War of 1870-1871, a period that the region was annexed by Prussia.
+The palace was constructed following the concussion of the Franco-Prussian War of 1870-1871, a period when the region was annexed by Prussia.
 It was therefore built in the late 19th century to serve as the official residence of the Kaiser of Prussia.
 Today, it houses the offices of the Direction régionale des affaires culturelles of Alsace.

 6. Palais de la Bourse